 Garlic and Vinegar

 Many horse owners start repelling insects from the inside out.
 Garlic is a favorite supplement that's believed to help control flies.
-A University of Guelph study found that excessive feeding of garlic is actually harmful to horses, and the debate over whether garlic is safe for horses is ongoing.
-However, the small amount fed by most of us is generally considered safe and may help repel face and body flies.
+A University of Guelph study found that excessive feeding of garlic is harmful to horses, and the debate over whether garlic is safe for horses is ongoing.
+However, the small amount fed by most people is generally considered safe and may help repel face and body flies.

 - 1 cup water